Mediation Service

 The Mediation Process

 Mediation follows a structured process, beginning with a Mediation Information and Assessment Meeting (MIAMS).
-During this initial session, the mediator will determine whether the family mediation service is suitable for your situation.
+During this initial session, the mediator will determine whether family mediation services are suitable for your situation.
 You may attend the meeting alone or with your partner.

 If mediation proceeds, the mediation team will facilitate discussions to help both parties reach a fair and practical resolution.
 Unlike litigation, which involves formal court proceedings, mediation allows for flexible, private, and cost-effective solutions.